-The class weeks will run from the first Sunday night at 11:59 pm (August 23rd) until the following Sunday night at 11:59 pm.
+The class weeks will run from the first Sunday night at 11:59 pm (August 16th) until the following Sunday night at 11:59 pm.
 The Blackboard shell for this class is organized by weekly modules for clarity of expectations.
 What is listed here is a topical outline with major assignment due dates.
 I reserve the right to pace the course differently if something unusual occurs or if I believe your learning will be enhanced by doing so.
 Weekly readings will be posted for that particular week under weekly assignments.
-Please realize that the semester schedule is compressed to end classes before Thanksgiving.
-The same amount of instructional material/time is included between August 24th and November 24th.

 THIS IS INTENDED TO BE AN OVERVIEW ORGANIZED WEEKLY!
 DISCUSSION BOARDS WILL BE ASSIGNED MOST WEEKS DURING THE SEMESTER.
 You should watch the weekly modules on BB to see discussion instructions.
+All listed dates are from Monday of that week until the following Sunday.
+Specific assignment dates will be given.

-Week 1 - Aug.
-24th Course orientation, expectations/introductions?
-What is healing?
+Week 1 - Course orientation, expectations/introductions?
+Aug.
+16-22 What is healing?
 What are our goals for intervention?
 What are the ethical principles of intervention with these types of clients?
-What is the scope of loss & trauma for kids?
-Drop/Add Period Ends Aug.
-28th at 4pm.
-Week 2 - Aug.31 st Grief Primer; Meaning Reconstruction; Crisis Planning; Trauma-informed Care Offering presence and companioning.
-Offering socially just and culturally competent practiceshow does culture &amp; ethnicity play a role?
+What is the scope of loss & trauma for kids, the importance?
+Drop/Add Period Ends August 20th at 4pm.

+Week 2 - Aug.
+23-29 Grief Primer; Meaning Reconstruction; Crisis Planning; Trauma-informed Care

+Offering socially just and culturally competent practices...how does culture & ethnicity play a role?
 Action Assignment #1 (+25 points)